Taken From: How to check your broadband speed

 Find out the broadband speed you can get in your area with this broadband speed test...

-- Exchange contention ratio – If your telephone exchange is busy, or is being used for a lot of heavy downloads, your connection might be slow.
-Many internet service providers (ISPs) use a contention ratio which caps the number of people that can share the exchange – normally around 50:1.
-Other ISPs, such as Eclipse, prioritise your bandwidth based on the package you buy – customers on more expensive packages will be given priority.
+- Exchange contention ratio – It makes sense that if a lot of people are working through one telephone exchange, then your connection will likely suffer.
+Many internet service providers (ISPs) use a contention ratio which caps the number of people that can share any said exchange – normally around 50:1.
+Some ISPs actually prioritise your bandwidth based on the package you buy meaning customers with a more expensive package will be given priority over customers paying less.